1615-1700 check in at Harwich ferry port. 1745 Depart Harwich aboard DFDS luxury ferry Dana Sirena.

+0830 check-in at Hirtshals ferry port.
 1130 Depart Hirtshals aboard Smyril Line luxury cruise ferry Norröna.
 Stay aboard for a brief stop at Tórshavn, Faroe Islands.
-2 Nights aboard Norröna.

-Day 6, 1630: a real treat on the longest day, with a whales and puffins cruise starting from the port of Húsavík, about 34 miles and one hour’s drive from lake Mývatn, and less than 40 miles south of the Arctic Circle.
+1630: a real treat on the eve of the longest day, with a whales and puffins cruise starting from the port of Húsavík, about 35 miles and one hour’s drive from lake Mývatn, and less than 40 miles south of the Arctic Circle.

 There is also ample time to enjoy the very many attractions of the Lake Mývatn area.
 Visit Krafla, the site of eruptions as recent as the 1980s, the Námaskarð solfataras, the nearby local thermal pool, Dimmuborgir Lava Labyrinth or the craters at Skútustaðir.
 Be sure to visit Dettifoss, one of Iceland’s mightiest waterfalls, and the horse-shoe shaped canyon of Ásbyrgi and even prettier waterfalls.

-A gorgeous, long drive, via the Laugarbakki area, then a loop to the south with views of the Langjökull ice cap, and finally the north shore of the Snæfellsnes peninsula (151 miles).
-Follow the lovely coastline along Skógarströnd to the charming fishing village of Stykkishólmur.
-Don’t miss the fascinating shark curing museum at Bjarnarhöfn.
+A gorgeous, long drive, via the Laugarbakki area, to north-west Iceland’s beautiful Snæfellsnes peninsula and the charming fishing village of Stykkishólmur.
+There are two possible routes, both of them with very rewarding scenery: the route along the lovely Skógarströnd follows the north shore of the peninsula (129 miles); alternatively take a loop to the south along faster road, with views of the Langjökull ice cap, and finally the north shore (151 miles).
+During yor stay, don’t miss the fascinating shark curing museum at Bjarnarhöfn.
 Explore the end of the peninsula – the lava fields, Djúpalónssandur beach, the Þúfubjarg cliffs and the Arnarstapi basalt columns where many kittiwakes nest.

-A great side trip leads up the lovely Hvítá valley from Borgarfjördur – visit the Deildartunguhver thermal spring power station, and Hraunfossar where multiple small waterfalls tumble out of the lava.
+A great side trip leads up the lovely Hvítá valley from Borgarfjördur to Hraunfossar where multiple small waterfalls tumble out of the lava.
 Return along the Hvalfjörður fjord to Akranes.

-Visit the Reykjanes peninsula’s Bessastaðir church, or Krísuvík’s steam vents and boiling mud pools, or take a dip in the famous Blue Lagoon hot springs.
+Visit the Reykjanes peninsula’s Bessastaðir church, or Krísuvík’s steam vents and boiling mud pools, or pamper yourself with a dip in the famous Blue Lagoon hot springs.